RomanDataLab/Data_science_analysis_realestate_BCN/README.md

 - spatial affect of built heritage spreads within isochrones of 10-munites walk from listed heritage buildings
 - strong correlation observed not only between the real estate cost and alone standing heritage buildings but also between the real estate cost and historical neighborhoods that include not-listed old buildings.
 - the spatial lag reveals the highest demand for real estate in neighborhoods La Dreta and Les Cortes.
+- 50% of all residential buildings in Barcelona were built between 1920-1970s, and together with more oldest 22% they combine the 72% cogort of buildings older 50 years.
 ## video presentation
 [![ALt text](https://img.youtube.com/vi/d7XqRdQ6O6Y/0.jpg)](https://www.youtube.com/watch?v=d7XqRdQ6O6Y)
 ## methodology